Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Impacts of the Energy Transition on Load Limits in Low-Voltage Grids

 To investigate the sensitivity of congestion patterns to the existing network infrastructure, three equipment quality levels are considered.
 These levels vary the distribution transformer rating and the cable type (and thus the thermal current limit) while preserving the network topology, i.e., all bus positions, line lengths, and connection points remain identical. \autoref{tab:equipment-levels} summarizes the parameterization for both area types.

-The \emph{good} level corresponds to the original SimBench default parameterization.
+The \emph{good} level corresponds to the original SimBench default parameterization and thus to the transformer ratings and cable cross-sections specified in the respective reference networks.
 The \emph{medium} and \emph{poor} levels represent progressively weaker infrastructure by reducing both the transformer rating and the cable cross-section.
+The selected transformer ratings are consistent with real German \ac{LV} grids.
+Across 87 analyzed real-world networks, characteristic transformer size distributions can be observed for both rural and urban grids \cite{KerberWitzmann2008}.
+The ratings used in this work therefore correspond to the three most frequent types for the respective settlement structures.
+The chosen cable cross-sections likewise reflect differentiated rural and urban equipment levels, with 150, 120, and 50~mm\textsuperscript{2} (good, medium, and poor) for rural networks and 240, 150, and 120~mm\textsuperscript{2} for urban networks \cite{LindnerEtAl2016,WintzekEtAl2021}.
 In the \emph{poor} rural case, for example, the transformer capacity is reduced by 60\,\% relative to the \emph{good} baseline, and the cable thermal limit decreases by approximately 47\,\%.
-These variations allow the analysis to capture the range of grid headroom that may exist in practice, as real low-voltage networks exhibit considerable heterogeneity in their installed equipment.
+These variations allow the analysis to capture the range of grid headroom that may exist in practice, as real \ac{LV} grids exhibit considerable heterogeneity in their installed equipment.